Sanofi Promise: A Warranty Program for CABLIVI | CABLIVI reimbursement

 Find more information regarding coverage and other reimbursement considerations.

-aTTP=acquired thrombotic thrombocytopenia purpura; CC=complication or comorbidity; CMS=Centers for Medicare and Medicaid Services; DRG=Diagnosis Related Group; DSH=disproportionate share hospital; ICD-10-CM=International Classification of Diseases, Tenth Revision, Clinical Modification; ICD-10-PCS=International Classification of Diseases, Tenth Revision, Procedure Coding System; IME=indirect medical education; MCC=major complication or comorbidity; MS-DRG=Medicare Severity Diagnosis Related Group.
+aTTP=acquired thrombotic thrombocytopenic purpura; DRG=diagnosis related group; DSH=disproportionate share hospital; FDA=Food and Drug Administration; ICD-10-CM=International Classification of Diseases, Tenth Revision, Clinical Modification; ICD-10-PCS=International Classification of Diseases, Tenth Revision, Procedure Coding System; IME=indirect medical education; iTTP=immune-mediated thrombotic thrombocytopenic purpura; MCC=major complication or comorbidity; MS-DRG=Medicare Severity Diagnosis Related Group; PEX=plasma exchange.

 CABLIVI is contraindicated in patients with a previous severe hypersensitivity reaction to caplacizumab-yhdp or to any of its excipients.
 Hypersensitivity reactions have included urticaria.

 WARNINGS AND PRECAUTIONS: